chrisblec/defiwatch/defi-projects/uniswap-v2.md

 ✅ Token voting only affects non-critical logic

+***

+### Who do you need to trust?

+Uniswap's core logic cannot be altered by anyone, so *no trust is required or requested*.
+This does not include the assets that you actually trade on Uniswap, however, as those may require large amounts of trust that is unrelated to the Uniswap project itself.

+***

 ### **Governance Details**

 Uniswap v2 is the most trustless DeFi product on the list.